 UNIVERSITY OF WISCONSIN River Falls

-Falcon Scholars began in 2012 and there are currently more than 300 Falcon Scholars on campus.
-Annually, 50-80 qualified freshmen are selected as Falcon Scholars based on academic performance and leadership qualities.
-Each Falcon Scholar receives $1,000 per year which will renew annually for up to 4 years.
-In addition, during their junior or senior year a $2,000 stipend is awarded and applied to an undergraduate research or a study abroad experience.
+Created in 2012, Falcon Scholars is the university's signature scholarship program.
+Today there are about 250 scholars on campus.
+Each year, 50 to 60 qualified freshmen are selected as Falcon Scholars based on their academic performance and leadership qualities.
+Each scholar receives $1,000 per year, which renews annually for up to four years.
+In addition, a $2,000 stipend is awarded for undergraduate research or a study abroad experience during their junior or senior year.
 The stipend is supported by students through a differential tuition fee approved by the Student Senate as a part of the Falcon Promise.